Delta Arae

+Characteristics

+This is an astrometric binary system, identified using data from the Gaia spacecraft.
+The components have an orbital period of about 2.47 years and a high orbital eccentricity of 0.7380.
+The orbit is nearly edge-on relative to Earth.

-Delta Arae is massive B-type main sequence star with a stellar classification of B8 Vn.
+The brighter component is an intermediate-mass B-type main sequence star with a stellar classification of B8 Vn.
 The 'n' suffix indicates the absorption lines are spread out broadly because the star is spinning rapidly.
 It has a projected rotational velocity of 255 km/s, resulting in an equatorial bulge with a radius 13% larger than the polar radius.
+The star has 3.44 times the mass and 3.1 times the radius of the Sun.
+It is radiating 214 times the luminosity of the Sun from its photosphere at an effective temperature of 12,549 K.

+The secondary is 1.27 times fainter than the primary at Gaia's G-band, it has 2.03 times the mass of the Sun and an effective temperature of 9,161 K.
-It has a magnitude 9.5 companion G-type main sequence star that may form a binary star system with Delta Arae.

-There is a 12th magnitude optical companion located 47.4 arcseconds away along a position angle of 313°.
+There is a magnitude 9.5 companion G-type main sequence star that may (17% chance) form a gravitationally bound system with Delta Arae.
+A 12th magnitude optical companion is located 47.4 arcseconds away along a position angle of 313°.

 Etymology

 Delta Arae was known as 龜三 (meaning: "the 3rd (star) of Guī") in traditional Chinese astronomy.

 Allen erroneously called both Delta and Zeta Arae "Tseen Yin" (天陰).
 He probably confused the constellation "Ara" with "Ari", as 天陰 is actually in Aries.